 Get updates from the Office of Developmental Programs regarding COVID-19 and access to individual, family and provider resources here.

-Join families and individuals with disabilities through April to discuss the current impact of the Coronavirus.
+Join families and individuals with disabilities to discuss the current impact of the Coronavirus.
 This is an opportunity to share questions and concerns, as well as get the latest updates from the PA Family Network.
 Learn more about the series here.